 “And don’t forget to continue to track the Grackle at the same time.
 What’s the range?”

-“2.3 nautical miles.
+“Two-point-three nautical miles.
 And they are increasing speed now.”

 “They’re trying to close on us.
-Your hunch about ramming might be right Gregory.”
+Your hunch about ramming might be right, Gregory.”
 Percy glanced at the battery gauges.
 They were moving fast enough at ten knots that she could see the needles on the battery-charge gauges dropping steadily.
 Those gauges had passed into the hatched red zone.
-That left only a matter of 20 minutes or so of battery remaining.
-After that, they would be forced to remain stationary or surface—either way they would be an easy target for a final ramming.
+That meant only a matter of twenty minutes or so of battery remained.
+After that, they would be forced to remain stationary or surface—either way, they would be an easy target for a final ramming.

-“Let’s do what we can to conserve our remaining battery Bastian; shut down the port-side wheel and spin only one wheel.
+“Let’s do what we can to conserve our remaining battery, Bastian; shut down the port-side wheel and spin only one wheel.
 Cassandra, find the Gnat.
 Quickly!”

 It was not an easy task.
 While the Gnat created an earth-shaking amount of noise when running diesel on the surface, its small size and tiny electric motor made it nearly invisible underwater.
 And even though it was relatively quiet, the noise from the Prospect’s electric motors at this speed also drowned out most of the possibility of hearing a target as small as the Gnat.
-The only way it could be done was by carefully filtering the Prospect’s motor noise out, and then somehow landing the sonar mics precisely on the bearing of the Gnat.
-Cassandra flipped filters on and off, and adjusted the fine-control dials carefully.
-Eventually she managed to limit the noise wash from the Prospect to a degree that gave her some sense she might be able to hear her way around it.
+The only way it could be done was by carefully filtering out the Prospect’s motor noise, and then somehow landing the sonar mics precisely on the bearing of the Gnat.
+Cassandra flipped filters on and off and adjusted the fine-control dials carefully.
+Eventually she managed to limit the noise wash from the Prospect enough to give her a sense that she might be able to hear her way around it.

 She scanned and scanned, back and forth.
-All the way around the bow too, but mostly focusing on the direction behind where she had last heard the little boat moving.
+All the way around the bow, too, but mostly focusing on the direction behind, where she had last heard the little boat moving.
 Her mind was out there, deep in the water behind her, but there was nothing but darkness.
 She felt like she was blind to everything except for her sense of the Prospect’s position, and the Grackle steadily gaining on them.

 Then she heard the faintest rhythmic pumping noise, off to the starboard side.
 It had to be mechanical, and the Gnat was the only other machine in the area.
-She locked in on it, and tracked it carefully for a minute.
-“I’ve got them Captain Percy.
-30 meters down, almost directly off our starboard side.
+She locked in on it and tracked it carefully for a minute.
+“I’ve got them, Captain Percy.
+Thirty meters down, almost directly off our starboard side.
 Range: about a quarter mile.”

 “Excellent.
 They might hear us on ship-to-ship.”
 Percy pulled down the mic and called out into the water for Shakes.